LasticXYZ/DAtokenPriceSim/README.md

 1. **Mint Proof Tokens**
     - `DAtokenProofs` are minted based on the duration of Layer 2 submissions to the DA provider.
+    - and based on how much tokens are in the pool, what are the ratios between user deposits and
 2. **Spam Prevention**
     - To prevent spam, the minting of `DAtokenProofs` considers the submission duration:
         - Short-term submissions yield fewer tokens.
         - Longer submissions yield more tokens (e.g., 2-4 months: 10% of `DAtoken`).

+> Note: the following represents only an example.

 ```mermaid
 flowchart TD